 Having in mind that by the time I started ‘swimming in these seas’ I was already skilled in many fields – finding a full-time job, was always a piece of cake.
 Staying in it however… was one of the greatest professional battles I have ever battled.
 In that battle I won and nobody really lost.

-If I wanted to live abroad, staying in advertising agencies was the fastest option to get Visa approved, I was very aware of that.
-But being aware of it didn’t change the fact that I had to break some parts of my brain body in order to submit to certain rules of the way this industry is forced to operate under and the reason I make this sound so harsh, is because for me staying was really painful, for one big reason:
+If I wanted to live abroad, staying in advertising agencies was the fastest option to get Visa approved, for every decision there is a consequence.
+But being aware of it didn’t change the fact that I had to break some parts of my brain body in order to submit to certain rules of the way this industry is forced to operate under and the reason I make this sound so harsh, is because for me staying was sort of painful, for one big reason:

 I simply started out my career as something that is popular today and wasn’t so popular back then:

 Naturally – making a living out of something I always loved, brought an adrenaline rush, but also I started to love the lifestyle around it.
 Living in an organised mess for me was like a drug.
-I would wait for the meeting early on workdays and watch people rush to work, I had a cup of coffee in my hand and I wasn’t part of that 9-5 World.
-It was pleasure realising that.
+I would wait for the meeting on workdays and watch people rush to work/from work/to lunch/from lunch – while I had a cup of coffee in my hand and I was super happy I wasn’t part of that 9-5 World.
 Sometimes my days looked all the same, but it was always in my power to change that.

 My first touch with the advertising, was in 2012, it was the agency in Vienna my husband Dusan was working at.
-I was hired by them to do this and that as a graphic designer / illustrator.
 As with every client, it was a challenge, but the agency was pretty relaxed about the way things are done as long as they are delivered at great quality and on time.
 My false thinking that this is the way every ad agency works everywhere, made me sure I wanna give it a chance.
 Without even realising it, I soon became that 9-5 running person myself and I was that person until 2017.

 By the time I reached my fourth agency…I was ticking bomb ready to go off.
 All of them had a pattern.